Immunizations

 If you ever find yourself in a situation where you are concerned about becoming pregnant, you need to know you have some options.

 Emergency contraception can be used following unprotected intercourse or after protected intercourse where there was a failure of birth control method, for example a broken condom.
 There are two different options, these include the emergency contraceptive pill (morning after pill) and the copper IUD.
-The emergency contraceptive pill can be taken up to 72 hours after intercourse, while the copper IUD can be inserted up to 7 days following intercourse.
+The emergency contraceptive pill can be taken up to 72 hours after intercourse and is accessible from most pharmacies without a prescription.
+The copper IUD can be inserted up to 7 days following intercourse and will need to be placed by a qualified Healthcare Provider.

 For some women pregnancy can be an exiting time, for others it may just not be the right time.
 It is ok to have several different feelings about your pregnancy and it is ok to learn about your options, whether it is parenting, adoption or abortion.
 In any circumstance the Student Wellness Center is here to provide you with support and help you manage over the course of your pregnancy.